 Healthy Servings for Seniors provides nutrition education classes for low-income senior citizens in Rhode Island that build upon the Seniors Farmers Market coupon program (see coupon distribution locations).
 The program offers hands-on opportunities and incentives to buy fresh, healthy food.
-Healthy Servings for Seniors began in 2011 and in 2012, we will continue our partnership with URI SNAP Ed in the communities of Providence, Woonsocket, West Warwick and Pawtucket to provide both education and delicious, nutritious food!
+Healthy Servings for Seniors began in 2011 and we now work in partnership with URI SNAP Ed in the communities of Providence, Woonsocket, West Warwick and Pawtucket to provide both education and delicious, nutritious food!

 2014 Classes: Where to Participate

 How It Works: A Curriculum for Eating Fresh

 There are six class sessions at each location throughout the summer and fall, each consisting of an educational talk from Melissa and a cooking demonstration with samples featuring produce from local farms.
 After attending three class sessions, low-income participants will become eligible to receive a $15 bonus, distributed in the form of $1 Bonus Bucks, which can be redeemed for fresh fruits and vegetables at participating farmers markets.
 One class session at each location will feature a visit from a farmer, offering an opportunity for participants to spend their Bonus Bucks without having to travel too far from home.
 To wrap up the season, participants are invited on a field trip to a nearby farmers market for yet another opportunity to redeem their Bonus Bucks!

 - Week 1: Introduction, MyPlate, Senior Farmers Market Coupons

 - Week 3: Veggie Variety; "What grows in RI?"

-- Week 4: Food Safety and Food Security
+- Week 4: Food Safety and Food Culture

 - Week 5: Farmer Visit and Mini-Market